We renew the tradition.

 We press our olives within the day.

 The quality of the oil is strongly conditioned by the times that can occur between the olive harvest and their pressing.
 To maintain the value of our oil we are organized in such a way as to minimize these times.
-The harvest starts early every morning and stops already in the early afternoon, when the olive boxes are gathered on the vehicles to reach the mill.
-Every day the harvested olives are pressed within the day: this guarantees the quality, in the face of a considerable waste of energy.
-To overcome this we are equipping ourselves with one farm oil mill, which will make us totally independent at every stage of production.
+The harvest starts early every morning and stops already in the early afternoon, when the olive boxes are gathered on the vehicles to reach OUR ORGANIC OIL MILL.